oceanprotocol/docs/content/setup/ctd.md

 ## Customize your Operator Engine deployment

-The following resource needs attention:
+The following resources need attention:

 - operator.yaml  - contains configuration variabiles
     - ACCOUNT_JSON , ACCOUNT_PASSWORD = Defines the account that is going to be used when publishing results back to OceanProtocol